 After her decommissioning in 1985, the ship was selected for a new mission: to become an artificial reef.
 On November 28, 1987, after being carefully prepared to meet environmental and safety standards, the USCG Bibb was intentionally sunk off the coast of Key Largo, Florida.

-For experienced divers seeking an unforgettable adventure, the USCG Bibb offers a one-of-a-kind wreck dive off the coast of Key Largo.
+For experienced Advanced Open Water divers seeking an unforgettable adventure, the USCG Bibb offers a one-of-a-kind wreck dive off the coast of Key Largo.

 For divers seeking the best wreck diving experience in the Florida Keys, safety is key—especially at advanced sites like the USCG Bibb shipwreck in Key Largo.